michellehoog/mllib-example/readme.md

 Jupyter Notebook is exposed on port 8881 and MLflow on port 5000.

 The container's folder `/home/jovyan/work` will be mapped to whichever folder you ran the `docker run` command from (`$PWD`).

+**Note**: To view MLflow UI when it is running on a Docker container, explicitly pass the host when you start your UI: `mlflow ui --host 0.0.0.0`.

 Stop the container with `docker stop sparkbook`.